 Overlays can be created by selecting one or more populations from the side panel and then drag-and-dropping them onto the plot.

 When overlays are applied, a few things happen.
-First, a legend appears in the upper-left corner of the plot.
+First, a legend appears in the upper-right corner of the plot.
 Additionally in the population tree, overlays are highlighted with their corresponding overlay color.

-To be able to overlay a file, it must have all of the exact same parameters in the same order as the main file, not just the parameters that are displayed.
+A file can be overlayed only if it has the same parameters in the same order as the main file, not just the parameters that are displayed.

 All overlays can be removed from a plot by right-clicking on the plot and selecting "Clear Overlays".
 If you would only like to remove a particular overlay, you can do that by right-clicking the population in the population tree and then selecting "Remove Overlay".

 There are several options to change the way that overlays are displays.
 Options can be accessed by right-clicking on the plot.
 Display Options include:

 The legend can be toggled on or off by right-clicking the plot and selecting "Hide Legend" or "Show Legend."